sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 So far, we've given users some interaction with the visualization by letting them choose which data sets appear.
 In many cases, however, you'll want to give them even more control, especially if you're showing a lot of data and details are hard to discern.
 If users can't see the details they need, our visualization has failed.
 Fortunately we can avoid this problem by giving users a chance to inspect fine details within the data.
 One way to do that is to let users zoom into the chart.

-Although the flot library in its most basic form does not support zooming, there are at least two library extensions that add this feature.
-Those extensions are the _selection_ plugin and the _navigation_ plugin.
+Although the flot library in its most basic form does not support zooming, there are at least two library extensions that add this feature: the _selection_ plugin and the _navigation_ plugin.
 The navigation plugin acts a bit like Google Maps.
-It adds a control that looks a bit like a compass to one corner of the plot and gives users arrows and buttons to pan or zoom the display.
+It adds a control that looks like a compass to one corner of the plot and gives users arrows and buttons to pan or zoom the display.
 This interface is not especially effective for charts, however.
-Users cannot control exactly how much the chart pans or zooms, and that makes it difficult for them to anticipate the effect of an action.
+Users cannot control exactly how much the chart pans or zooms, which makes it difficult for them to anticipate the effect of an action.

 The selection plugin provides a much better interface.
 Users simply drag their mouse across the area of the chart they want to zoom to.
 The effect of this gesture is more intuitive, and users can be as precise as they like in those actions.
 The plugin does have one significant downside, however; it doesn't support touch interfaces.